 “Please, Jamie,” she begged.
 “Calm down.
 Whatever it is, just calm down and talk to me about it.”

 “People need to stop telling me to fucking calm down!” he roared and tried to pull his hands away from Norah's grasp.

 She held onto him, though.
 She didn't want him to start flinging anymore of their things left and right.
-He could have gotten free if he wanted, but he didn't try hard enough.
+He could have freed himself from her grasp if he wanted, but he didn't try hard enough.
 Not yet at least.
 But that was when something caught her eye.
 Something red on his right wrist and bleeding slightly.
 Something she had never noticed before.
 A scar in a familiar shape.
 She looked to it in surprise and raised his wrist in questioning.

 He looked at it, and then his anger was back.
 This time he yanked it fully free of her grasp and spun around to kick the table again.